• Skip to primary navigation

 Why aren't my protein waffles crispy?

-These waffles don't get super crispy like my other waffle recipes, but they are delicious.
-You can get a crispier out layer by making sure your waffle iron is fully preheated, and don’t lift the lid too early.
+You can get a crispier outer layer by making sure your waffle iron is fully preheated and by not lifting the lid too early.
 Cooking them a little longer and cooling them on a wire rack can also help.

 More Oat Recipes